-Nationally-ranked, Team USA multisport athlete [45-49] turned coach, speaker and advocate of intentional, healthy living, Daniel is sponsored by the Honey Stinger Hive and is an official Training Peaks Ambassador.
+Nationally-ranked, Team USA multisport athlete [45-49] turned coach, speaker and advocate of intentional, healthy living, Daniel is a coach, trainer, and an official Training Peaks Ambassador.

 But Daniel’s real passion is helping others reach their physical, mental and emotional best by harnessing the best science and faith-based principles available today.

 From trail runs to marathons to Ironman® events, Daniel has qualified for the USA Triathlon Age Group National Championships three times, and in his first race on snowshoes he qualified for the USASS (Snowshoe) Age Group Nationals.

 In 2013, Daniel represented the United States of America in Auckland, NZ at the ITU World Aquathlon Championships (swim/run), racing with some of the fastest age-groupers in the world as a member of Team USA.